woopzz/arithmetic-expression-parser/README.md

 *[Guido does not want the tail recursion in Python](https://neopythonic.blogspot.com/2009/04/final-words-on-tail-calls.html).
 So we have a huge call stack without optimizations.*

 I wondered about a simple but iterative algorithm.
 And I found it [here](https://eli.thegreenplace.net/2009/03/20/a-recursive-descent-parser-with-an-infix-expression-evaluator/).
 The shunting yard algorithm uses two stacks: operands and values.
 And no recursion.
 The implementation is easy in my case.
-I just rewrote on Python [the example from Wikipedia](https://en.wikipedia.org/wiki/Shunting_yard_algorithm#The_algorithm_in_detail).
+I just rewrote to Python [the example from Wikipedia](https://en.wikipedia.org/wiki/Shunting_yard_algorithm#The_algorithm_in_detail).
+(And then I rewrote it to other languages in order to learn them better.)

-*There are several more articles about parsers in the blog.
-E.g. the algorithm J.B. mentioned in the video.
-Unfortunately, they are not compiled in a series.
-You should search for them through the archive.*

 - [Python](./shunting_yard.py)
 - [C](./shunting_yard.c)
 - [Rust](./shunting_yard.rs)

 *By the way, there is [an intresting video with Jonathan Blow and Casey Muratori](https://www.youtube.com/watch?v=MnctEW1oL-E&lc=UgyXFRaTPpT7E0R09Nh4AaABAg&t=4080).
 Also there is a cool comment (if you go by the link, it should be "highlighted"; basically, it should be the first one).
 I did not use that algorithm because it is also recursive.*

+*There are several more articles about parsers in that blog with the SHY algo.
+E.g. the algorithm J.B. mentioned in the video.
+Unfortunately, they are not compiled in a series.
+You should search for them through the archive.*

 ### Yeah, but ...